cmuell89/Bolt/README.md

 Web Server hosting Lightning in a Bot's NLP prototype system.

 ## Local Python Environment
-The interpreter environment is a virtual environment running Python version 3.5 (3.4 on Amazon Linux EC2 isntance).
+The interpreter environment is a virtual environment running Python version 3.5 (3.4 on Amazon Linux EC2 instance).

 ### Local setup